smbowler/catstagram/README.md

     * If you successfully ran these commands one at a time, your terminal window should look like this:
        <img src="img/successful_push.png" style="max-height: 450px">

+#### TODO #8: Click on the CSS folder, follow the README
+To move forward on completing Catstagram, scroll up to the top of this Github repo and click on the "CSS" folder.
+This will take you to the README with instructions for how to style Catstagram.